EddieHubCommunity/support/youtube/generic.md

 ## SERVICES I USE AND RECOMMEND

-Some of these might be affiliate links, no extra cost you to, but I get a little $ if you sign up
+Some of these might be affiliate links, no extra cost you to, but I get a little $ if you sign up, plus you might get a discount too

+- Live streaming with Streamyard http://links.eddiejaoude.io/t/pYlzGjcta1a4
 - Cloud hosting with Digital Ocean, you will get $100 FREE credit http://links.eddiejaoude.io/t/EAaCRWhsnZlF
-- NoSQL serverless database with DataStax, you will get $25 FREE credit every month http://links.eddiejaoude.io/t/QHnSYwBA8Va4
+- NoSQL serverless database with DataStax, you will get $25 FREE credit every month http://links.eddiejaoude.io/t/bBM0STvCi2a4
 - Membership, Newsletters, CRM all in one with Kartra http://links.eddiejaoude.io/t/pQ5W3FRLk8Cp

 ## COMMUNITY SPONSORS